janelia-flyem/dvid/datatype/labelmap/ArrowShardFile.md

 ## Chunk Index Format

-The chunk index is a JSON object mapping coordinate strings to Arrow record indices:
+The chunk index is stored as a separate JSON file with the same base name as the Arrow file but with `.json` extension.
+It contains a JSON object mapping coordinate strings to Arrow record indices:

+**Example: `0_0_0.json`**
 ```json
 {
   "0_0_0": 0,